Skip to Content

 12 things you Should never compost

-I recently wrote an article which talked about a long list of weird things that you can compost which you might not have thought about.
-Today, I am doing to discuss those things you should never compost.
+I recently wrote an article that talked about a long list of weird things that you can compost which you might not have thought about.
+Today, I am going to discuss those things you should never compost.

-Vegetable gardening is greatly enhanced with adding organic matter formed by composting.
+Vegetable gardening is greatly enhanced by the addition of organic matter formed by composting.

 If you enjoy growing vegetables, you will know how much better your vegetables will grow if you add compost around them.